 First, the model reflectivity is examined to determine the basic evolution of the supercell in the model.
 Reflectivity is computed using a beam-weighting technique on radar scan surfaces to facilitate direct comparison to radar observations.
-The technique is the same as that used in Xue et al. (2006), and this is hereafter referred to as "simulated reflectivity."
+The technique is the same as that used in Xue et al. (2006), and this is referred to as "simulated reflectivity."
 Instead of examining the ensemble mean, which has a tendency to "smear" the storm as placement errors increase, we examine the ensemble member closest to the mean, which is identified in the same manner as Yussouf et al. (2013).
 The storm motion of the member closest to the ensemble mean mirrors that of the observed storm (Fig. 3), though the observed storm moved more slowly.
 The major difference is that the reflectivity in all five experiments shown weakens significantly by 2220 UTC in comparison to that observed.
-This behavior is observed in a few previous studies of high-resolution supercell simulations

-(Yussouf et al. 2013; Lei et al. 2008).
-Lei et al. (2008) suspected that smaller scale structures, such as the low-level rotation could be under-predicted at 1 km grid spacing.
+This behavior is observed in a few previous studies of high-resolution supercell simulations (Yussouf et al. 2013; Lei et al. 2009).
+Lei et al. (2009) suspected that smaller-scale structures, such as the lowlevel rotation, could be underpredicted at 1-km grid spacing.
 Additionally, in the forecasts, by 2240 UTC, a secondary storm has developed to the southwest and has become the dominant storm by 2300 UTC.
 The development of the secondary storm occurred in the observed atmosphere between 2300 and 0000 UTC (not shown), and the secondary storm produced a second weak tornado at 2349 UTC.
-The storm in NO\V2 experiment had the strongest updraft at the end of the forecast period.
-The storm in NO\MWR\MM evolved in largely the same fashion as that in NO\V2, and is therefore not shown.
+The storm in the NO_V2 experiment had the strongest updraft at the end of the forecast period.
+The storm in the NO_MWR_MM experiment evolved in largely the same fashion as that in NO_V2 and is therefore not shown.

-In terms of the observation-space statistics [Fig. 4; summarized below, see Dowell and Wicker (2009) for a full description of the parameters], the experiments are largely the same.
+In terms of the observation-space statistics [Fig. 4; summarized below; see Dowell and Wicker (2009) for a full description of the parameters], the experiments are largely the same.
 The consistency ratios are similar across all experiments as RTPS covariance inflation and multiplicative inflation were applied to help maintain the ensemble spread.
-Even with the covariance inflation, the observation-averaged ensemble spread is less than the root-mean-square innovation throughout the assimilation period and forecast, a typical sign of under-dispersion.
-The under- or over-dispersion of an ensemble can be quantified by the consistency ratio (Fig. 4b); values near or above 1, as seen in these experiments, typically mean the ensemble is properly dispersed.
-This is mostly due to a large observation error standard deviation, 7 dBZ, which appears in the numerator of the consistency ratio equation [eq.
-(3.4) of Dowell and Wicker (2009)] and is likely inflating the statistic.
-Thus, we consider the ensemble to be under-dispersed.
-However, as noted earlier, this under-dispersion did not necessarily degrade the filter performance, consistent with previous studies (Tanamachi et al. 2013; Dawson et al. 2012; Snook et al. 2011).
+Even with the covariance inflation, the observation-averaged ensemble spread is less than the root-mean-square innovation throughout the assimilation period and forecast, a typical sign of underdispersion.
+The under- or overdispersion of an ensemble can be quantified by the consistency ratio (Fig. 4b); values near or above 1, as seen in these experiments, typically mean the ensemble is properly dispersed.
+This is mostly due to a large OESD, 7 dBZ, which appears in the numerator of the consistency ratio equation [Eq.
+(3.4) of Dowell and Wicker 2009] and is likely inflating the statistic.
+Thus, we consider the ensemble to be underdispersed.
+However, as noted earlier, this underdispersion did not necessarily degrade the filter performance, consistent with previous studies (Tanamachi et al. 2013; Dawson et al. 2012; Snook et al. 2011).

-In the case of both MM and MWR-05XP data, neither involve direct assimilation of reflectivity observations, so it is through cross-covariances among model state variables as well as interactions among the variable during the prediction that establish the storm reflectivity in the model.
-The behavior of the observation-space statistics for radial velocity $(v_r)$ are similar.
+In the case of both MM and MWR-05XP data, neither involve direct assimilation of reflectivity observations, so it is through cross covariances among model state variables and interactions between the variables during the prediction that establish the storm reflectivity in the model.
+The behavior of the observation-space statistics for radial velocity (v_r) is similar.